rust-stuco/lectures/week4/slides.md

 * Most other data types represent a single value, but collections contain multiple values
 * Values in collections are stored on the heap
     * The amount of data each has does not need to be known at compile time
-    * To learn about other standard library collections, consult the [documentation](https://doc.rust-lang.org/std/collections/index.html) of the `std::collections` module
+    * For more information on other standard library collections, refer to the [documentation](https://doc.rust-lang.org/std/collections/index.html) of the `std::collections` module

 ---